openreplay/documentation/content/configuration/external-storage.md

 }
 ```

-1. Finally, make sure to generate the appropriate access keys so OpenReplay backend can programmatically access **only these** buckets.
+3. Finally, make sure to generate the appropriate access keys so OpenReplay backend can programmatically access **only these 3** buckets.

 ### Update backend services